-The College's prudent financial plans reflect recovering from the COVID-19 pandemic and moderate increases for rising inflation.
-The College is in a fixed electric contract until September 2023 and fixed gas contract until September 2024 and therefore included a moderate increase in utility prices in the 2023/24 financial plans.
-The College loans are on fixed interest rates until October 2026 and July 2027.
+The College currently has £3,878k of loans outstanding with bankers on terms negotiated in 2017 and May 2021.
+The College loans are on fixed interest rates until November 2026 (when one loan is repayable) and July 2027.
 The College's forecasts and financial projections indicate that it will be able to operate within these existing facilities and covenants for the foreseeable future.